-Newport News’s outdoor art gallery is growing, with another dozen projects in various stages of development.
-Three will become realities very soon:
+Newport News’s outdoor art gallery is growing!
+We have projects in various stages of development, and one will become a reality very soon:

 La Luna by Lars Widenfalk